 StoreMI is free with any AMD Ryzen 400-series or later chipset motherboard, or Threadripper X399 and TRX40 motherboards.
 You can also purchase FuzeDrive and use it with any other motherboard—AMD or Intel.

 One thing to note is that caching drives (ie, with Optane Memory or PrimoCache) often end up doing more writes than normal SSDs, plus smaller NAND SSDs often have relatively weak performance.
 That's where 3D XPoint's advantages are more apparent.
 Where modern NAND cells can be erased and rewritten anywhere from 1,000-3,000 times (for TLC/MLC NAND) before the cell walls wear out and stop storing charges properly, 3D XPoint endurance is much higher—at least 20,000 cycles, probably more.
 That might not sound like much, but when you're dealing with smaller SSDs as caching drives it can certainly help.

 Is Intel Optane Memory worth buying?

-In the current market, Optane Memory is a reasonable option.
-Pairing up a higher capacity HDD with Optane Memory can give SSD-like performance for far more data.
-Large 2TB and 4TB SSDs are very expensive by comparison, and even if they were always faster, simple economics makes Optane Memory viable.
-The problem is that Optane Memory is best with a 64GB module, which costs as much as a 500GB SSD.
+In the current market, Optane Memory is difficult to recommend for DIY PC builders.
+Pairing up a higher capacity HDD with Optane Memory can give SSD-like performance for far more data, but we still prefer a single large SSD.
+While 4TB SSDs remain very expensive, 2TB models have dropped below the $200 range.
+Unless you need more than 2TB of fast / cached storage, a single SSD is arguably much easier to deal with.
+For 4TB and larger HDDs, however, Optane Memory remains viable.
+The problem is that Optane Memory is best with a 64GB module, which costs as much as a 1TB SSD.

 In terms of performance, SSDs will always beat HDDs, but an HDD with Optane Memory can be a reasonable compromise.